 The promise of no upfront costs and low financing sounds great, but the truth is in the fine print.

 In order to truly benefit from a photovoltaic system, the homeowner needs to make an affordable, one-time investment that continues working for decades to come.
 This is why, we don’t offer any leasing or PPA programs.
-Instead, we offer a simple low 6.99% APR loan program to our clients, so that they can reach a break-even time period quickly, by using the enormous solar tax credits.
+Instead, take advantage of the a PV loan program with 2 years of no interest and no payment.
+This will allow you reach a break-even time period quickly, by using the enormous solar tax credits and electric bill savings.